PanJB1/PanJB1.github.io/README.md

 # Pan Jing Bin

-I am currently a masters by research student
+I am Pan Jing Bin, a masters by research in mathematics student at the National University of Singapore.